Cybersecurity (CYB)

 A primer on modern criminology with specific attention to the aspects of technology that facilitate criminal behaviors.
 Topics include computer crime laws, criminological theories of computer crime, court room and evidentiary procedure, idiographic and nomothetic digital profiling, computer crime victimology, habit/authorship attribution, stylometry, and case linkage analysis.

-Components: Discussion, Class, Laboratory
+Components: Laboratory, Discussion, Class

 CYB 7400 Incident Response and Remediation 3 Credits